|Code||Course Title / Description|

 |MUSC235||Hymnody and Liturgics 3 credits|

-The history and development of hymnody and liturgical forms in the Western Church, especially as they relate to the Divine Service, pedagogy and devotion.
-Special emphasis on the chorale and hymnody of the traditions of the Lutheran church.
+The history and development of hymnody and liturgical forms in the Western Church, especially as they relate to the Lutheran Divine Service, pedagogy and devotion.
+Special emphasis on the chorale and hymnody of the traditions of the Evangelical Lutheran Synod.
 The course integrates the academic disciplines of music, history, and theology.
-Also listed as RELG235 - Hymnody and Liturgics
+(Course is cross-listed with RELG235 - Hymnody and Liturgics.)

 |MUSC290||Instruction II 2 credits|